 Skip to content

-To add support for Jetpack Compose, import the extension library:
+To add support for Compose UI, import the extension library:

 Then use the AsyncImage composable to load and display an image: